 Improvement of trustworthiness of the yeast data visualizations when q least trustworthy genes are discarded from the visualization.
-Initially, the size of the neighborhood was k =20 but was gradually decreased to keep its ratio to the number of the remaining data points constant.
-Sammon: Sammon's mapping, NMDS: non-metric multidimensional scaling, SOM: self-organizing map, HC: hierarchical clustering, with the ultrametric distance measure and with the linear distance measure.
+Initially, the size of the neighborhood was k = 20 but was gradually decreased to keep its ratio to the number of the remaining data points constant.
+Sammon's mapping, NMDS: non-metric multidimensional scaling, SOM: self-organizing map, HC: hierarchical clustering, with the ultrametric distance measure.
 The sudden steps in the trustworthiness of hierarchical clustering coincide with the changes of the neighborhood radius k.